Chitvan/2022_UTS/readme.md

 Purpose:
 a visual representation of a movie theater seat reservation system that includes a front end written in Unity and a backend data storage in runtime memory and json blobs of files.
 Features include a list of movies and times and a view of seats that are available and already reserved.
-It is functional, but not production quality.
-It was build in approximately 10 hours spread over 5 days.
+The code is functional, but not production quality.
+The project was built in approximately 10 hours spread over 5 days.
 - Day 1: Plan
 - Day 2: Build UI
 - Day 3: Build data base with UI
 - Day 4: Add backend support
 - Day 5: Polish
--

 Running the application:
 - When you start the project in Unity, you'd need to add a username to make or view reservations.
 - If you use the username **Jacinda** or **Greta**, you can view existing reservations.
 - Existing reservations are saved in screenReservations.json.
-If you select date Feb 16 or 5 and select 7:30pm slot for Harvey movie, you can see some reserved slots in the seat map.
+If you select date Feb 19 or 20 and select 7:30pm slot for Harvey movie, you can see some reserved slots in the seat map.
 - There is some prepopulated data.
 Otherwise, while the application is playing, the data will be saved in dictionaries in NetworkDataBridge.cs

 Known bugs/polish items: